 - Get It Now: have some or all of the estimated credit paid in advance directly to your insurance company to lower what you pay out-of-pocket for your monthly premiums during 2014; or

-- Get It Later: wait to get all of the credit when you file your 2014 tax return in 2015.
+- Get It Later: wait to get all of the credit when you file your tax return.

 How Will Advanced Premium Tax Credits Affect My Health Insurance Costs?

 Under the Affordable Care Act, health insurance that costs less than 8% of your MAGI is considered affordable.
 Although the law doesn’t guarantee lower costs, premium tax credits help to ensure that more Americans will have access to affordable insurance.

 As a rule of thumb, most Americans will pay between 1.5% and 9.5% on their Modified Adjusted Gross Income (MAGI) when using tax credits to buy a basic Silver Plan on the marketplace.

 You are exempt from the individual mandate if the lowest-priced coverage available to you would cost more than 8% of your household income.

 The amount you pay is determined by a sliding scale based on your income.
 Use the chart below to get an idea of what you and your family may pay for insurance purchased through the Health Insurance Marketplace.
 Make sure to check out ObamaCare Subsidies for more detailed information on Premium Tax Credits.